rh-ty-blog/rh-ty-blog.github.io/docs/_posts/2025-11-17-Aoibhe_O_Connor.markdown

 ## Red Hat TY Work Experience ##
 ### Monday, November 17th ###
 Hello!
-My name is Aoibhe O'Connor and I am spending this week at Red Hat's Transition Year Programme.

-My aim going into this experience was to gain a better understanding of what working in a software engineering company would be like.
-I wanted to gain some coding skills and hopefuly make an informed decision about what career path I wish to take.
+My name is Aoibhe O'Connor and I am sixteen years old.
+I am in Transition Year at St. Augustine's College, Dungarvan.
+My hobbies include drawing and painting, reading, writing, playing music and playing video games.
+I chose to apply for a week's work experience at Red Hat after a great experience I had doing a coding programme with 'Girls Who Code' called the 'Summer Immersion Programe' in 2023.
+During that time, I found joy in coding but sadly never had time to pick it up again.
+By spending this week at Red Hat's Transition Year Programme, I hope to revive this interest and gain a better understanding of what working in a software engineering company would be like.
+I hope that this experience will help me to make an informed decision about what career path I wish to take.

 On Monday morning, we all met at the reception to sign in and get our pictures taken.
 Going into this programme, I was the only student from my school and I was a bit nervous about meeting people who already had friends with them.
 We were given an introduction to all of the staff and then took a tour around the office.
 The working environment was very interesting, with lots of facilities that I never expected to be available, such as a room with a pool table and a Nintendo Switch!